-These agreements need to be signed every year by all employees.
+All employees must sign these agreements.
 It is a legal requirement for any company with more than 25 people in its workforce or that does not have an HR department (which requires signatories at least once per month).

 It’s important for each employee who signs these documents to understand them before signing them because if for some reason they are broken, there are legal consequences.

 This safety policy states that the employer or the company shall provide a safe and healthy environment to its employees and that the company shall see to any form of injury, workplace violence, or harassment right away.

 It complies with state and federal laws.
 Moreover, each employee has the right to stay safe, which increases the goodwill of the employer.